Intervention

 What is an Oxycontin High?

 Oxycontin changes how your body and brain respond to pain.
 When someone is prescribed Oxycontin for legitimate pain control, they usually do not experience the same type of “high” that an addict does when they abuse it.
-However, once the user has developed a dependency on Oxycontin, they will receive an immediate euphoric effect and a pleasant and relaxing high that follows and lasts for 8 to 12 hours.

 If someone abuses Oxycontin, they will often display signs similar to those of other opioid addictions.
 Some of the commonly seen effects are mostly related to the function of opioids as central nervous system depressants.

-Effects of Oxycontin abuse include:
+Side Effects of Oxycontin Abuse

-• slow or weak movement abilities
+• Slow or weak movement abilities.

-• extreme sleepiness or drowsiness
+• Extreme sleepiness or drowsiness.

-• slurred speech of varying degrees
+• Slurred speech of varying degrees.

 Users also begin to feel a reduced appetite while using, and with the long release period of Oxycontin, it can quickly become a chronic issue.
 If the user takes too much, it can cause acute vomiting and persistent nausea while active in the system.
 This can contribute to both sudden and long-term undesired weight loss.